The Hound of Florence

 The Hound of Florence: A Novel (Der Hund von Florenz) is a 1923 novel written by Felix Salten.
-It is best known today for partly inspiring the 1959 Walt Disney Productions film The Shaggy Dog as well as its sequels and remakes.
 The novel was first translated into English in 1930 by Huntley Paterson, and the translation has illustrations by Kurt Wiese.

 Plot

 The Hound of Florence is an adventure story for young readers, set in early eighteenth-century Austria and Italy.
 The adolescent Lukas Grassi has lost his parents and lives in Vienna in great poverty, longs for his native Italy, and would like to study art in Florence.
 By magic, his wish is granted, but every other day he must take the form of a dog, Kambyses, that belongs to the Archduke Ludwig; and, alternating daily between human and canine form, he travels from Vienna to Florence, along with the Archduke's troops, where he has to lead a unique double life.
 This is the only book of Salten in which supernatural elements occur, and they may show influence of E. T. A. Hoffmann.

 The ending of the book differs greatly in the original language and in the English translation.
 The German-language version ends in tragedy: the archduke stabs the dog to death with a dagger, killing Lukas, and his body is disposed of.
 In the English translation, a wholly new ending of six more pages has been written: Lukas survives, gets medication and is united with the courtesan.
 It is not known if the alternative ending is authorized.